Self-Discipline is the Key to Success & Well-Being

 Impact on New Generations

 The impact of this on new generations that have never had to wait or develop patience or the ability to work and plan and save, will no doubt be dramatic.
 Dr. Robert Kornfield nails it: “Expecting everything to come quickly has major ramifications.
 Hard work becomes intolerable.”
-He discusses that the concept of starting at the bottom and working your way up as foreign and unacceptable to younger generations, often entitled by parents.
-How can an economy absorb larger and larger numbers of people unwilling to invest in themselves by doing the grunt work or getting their hands dirty?
+He discusses that the concept of starting at the bottom and working your way up as foreign and unacceptable to younger generations.

-Not everyone wins.
-Research also confirms that real self-esteem comes not from the participation-medal, everyone-wins bullshit that has plagued the millennials and newer.
-Being told how great you are does not in fact make anyone effective.
 Instead, self-esteem and confidence are derived from the pride in one’s own effort and capability.
-It comes only from actually trying and trying and failing and getting back up and gaining confidence and in the overcoming.
-It cannot be bought, only earned.
-And once you have it, it not only can't be taken, it feeds the next success and the next.
-It doesn’t come from being stroked and handed a credit card.
+They come only from actually trying and trying and failing and getting back up and gaining confidence and in the overcoming.
+They cannot be bought, only earned.

 “Through discipline comes freedom.” - Aristotle